TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

 Both :php:`\TYPO3\CMS\Core\Mail\MailMessage` and :php:`\TYPO3\CMS\Core\Mail\FluidEmail` inherit
-from :php:`Symfony\Component\Mime\Email` and have a similar API. **FluidEmail** is specific for sending emails based on Fluid.
+from :php:`Symfony\Component\Mime\Email` and have a similar API. **FluidEmail** is specific for sending emails based on `Fluid`:pn:.

 .. index:: Mail; FluidEmail